 When Hakkinen retired, he led the race 12 seconds ahead of the German.
 Without his retirement would the victory still have been possible?

 "The margin was actually tight.
-At that point in the race I wasn’t going strong because the car was a bit difficult to drive.
-Two-three laps later, I don’t know why, I was again able to pull easily.
-Actually at the time of the stop of Hakkinen we were a bit behind schedule, but from that moment on I could easily regain.
+At that point in the race I wasn’t going fast because the car was a bit difficult to drive.
+Two-three laps later, I don’t know why, I was again able to push easily.
+Actually at the time of the stop of Hakkinen we were a bit behind our schedule, but from that moment on I could easily regain.
 Hakkinen would have returned to the pits first and I would have had a lot of laps in which to force, taking advantage of the greater weight of his car with the gasoline on board".

 "It’s true.
 I slowed down and tried to make up for it.
-But it was only in a particular condition - in the left turns the pump did not draw from the oil tank, in which there was less lubricant than at the beginning, n.d.r. - that there was a drop in pressure, not everywhere".
+But it was only in a particular condition [in the left turns the pump did not draw from the oil tank, in which there was less lubricant than at the beginning, n.d.r.] that there was a drop in pressure, not everywhere".

 On the podium, Pelé gave Schumacher the trophy: what effect did it have?